shcherbak-ai/contextgem/dev/readme.template.md

 This project is licensed under the Apache 2.0 License - see the [LICENSE](https://github.com/shcherbak-ai/contextgem/blob/main/LICENSE) and [NOTICE](https://github.com/shcherbak-ai/contextgem/blob/main/NOTICE) files for details.

-Copyright © 2025 [Shcherbak AI AS](https://shcherbak.ai) - AI engineering company developing tools for AI/ML/NLP developers.
+Copyright © 2025 [Shcherbak AI AS](https://shcherbak.ai), an AI engineering company building tools for AI/ML/NLP developers.

+Shcherbak AI is now part of Microsoft for Startups.

 [Connect with us on LinkedIn](https://www.linkedin.com/in/sergii-shcherbak-10068866/) for questions or collaboration ideas.